-General Guidelines
+e-Poster General Guidelines

-- Recommended font size for all slides: 28pt or larger. - Slide/Poster size: 40.97×23.04, which is a 16:9 ratio.

-- Not to exceed three slides. - If multiple pages are used, slides/pages need to either be timed or the "mouse click" option should be chosen for each slide/page to advance.
+- Recommended font size for all slides: 28pt or larger. - Slide/Poster size: 40.97×23.04, which is a 16:9 ratio. - Not to exceed three slides. - If multiple pages are used, slides/pages need to either be timed or the "mouse click" option should be chosen for each slide/page to advance.
 Timed slides/pages can be set at 30 second intervals. - Videos, animations, graphs and images can be embedded into your e-poster slides.
 Check that all embedded material works properly on the device you will be using on the day of presentation.
 For your sanity it is recommended that embedded material NOT be essential to your presentation.
 If embedded materials fail to load, lag in time, or do not work with the monitors in the lobby, they will be discarded.
-Do not spend valuable time attempting to upload embedded material during your time with visitors. - Due to the close proximity of your peers, there is no audio allowed - It is important to send all of your multimedia files as well - Embedded video may be displayed in the following formats: - o .mov, .mp4, .m4v, mpeg - Layout needs to be in the landscape orientation - Presentations with embedded videos should be saved as a PPTX file and the video files should be submitted along with the presentation - Avoid use of red or green fonts as they are difficult to read - Your e-Poster should be self-explanatory - Your e-Poster should be in English - The slide text should include your hypothesis, methods, results and conclusions. - You may include a separate references file printed for visitors, but do not need to include it as a part of your e-Poster.
+Do not spend valuable time attempting to upload embedded material during your time with visitors.

+- Due to the close proximity of your peers, there is no audio allowed in the e-Poster file - Embedded video may be displayed in the following formats: - o .mov, .mp4, .m4v, mpeg - Layout needs to be in the landscape orientation - Presentations with embedded videos should be saved as a PPTX file and the video files should be submitted along with the presentation - Avoid use of red or green fonts as they are difficult to read - Your e-Poster should be self-explanatory - Your e-Poster should be in English - The slide text should include your hypothesis, methods, results and conclusions. - You may include a separate references file printed for visitors, but do not need to include it as a part of your e-Poster. - In the event that a Virtual e-Poster Showcase takes place, an abstract and video file must accompany submission of the e-Poster file.

 A note to Apple Macintosh users: Please do not use "drag-and-drop" to insert pictures into Microsoft PowerPoint files, as graphs and images would not be displayed properly.
 Using the INSERT command from the menu will virtually eliminate these issues.
-If you create your presentation on a MAC, it is imperative that you ensure your presentation is compatible with a PC and notify the MPH program prior to the day's presentation to ensure that the presentation is accessible for the IT to prepare for presentation.

-IMPORTANT: Bring your e-Poster presentations on a flash drive as a backup
+If you create your presentation on a MAC, it is imperative that you ensure your presentation is compatible with a PC.
+For the e-Poster Session, please bring your e-Poster presentations on a flash drive as a backup.